 It has been a long I have not written a recipe.
 It is not that I am not cooking.
 In fact, these days both I and Mehebub are cooking a lot.
 However, I was not feeling like coming with a written recipe.
 Today I decided to write one; the blog, after all, needs nurturing and hence, the recipe of Mangalorean Pomfret Rava Fry.
 A family favorite that I don't cook.
 Mehebub cooks it way better than me and hence whenever we eat it, he cooks it.
 Needless to say, I am sharing his recipe today.

 The recipe calls for basic ingredients and this is something we have had a lot when we traveled to the south.
-I specifically like the simlistic flavors of this fish fry.
-Hint of tamarind, proper rava crust and perfectly fried, this fish fry can be served as a starter or as a side dish along with plain rice and dal.
+I specifically like the simplistic flavors of this fish fry.
+A hint of tamarind, proper rava crust, and perfectly fried, this fish fry can be served as a starter or as a side dish along with plain rice and dal.

 Tricks of making perfect Mangalorean Pomfret Rava Fry

 The Mangalorean Rava Pomfret Fry is a coastal delicacy.
 The recipe calls for very basic ingredients and good quality Pomfret fish.
 This basically is a fish fry with a crunchy outer crust. the crust is prepared with Rava aka Semolina aka Suji.
 The spices are rather basic.
 The recipe depends on the trick of frying the marinated fish coated with rava.

 Pasta loves the Rava fish fry Mehebub makes.
 She says the crunch is perfect.
 It seems Mehebub is patient with the shallow frying part which I am not.
-I prefer frying fishes in loads of oil; deep frying to be precise.
+I prefer frying fish in loads of oil; deep-frying to be precise.
 Though this recipe calls for shallow frying.
-While I prefer it with my portion of Rice and Dal, both Mehebub and Pasta prefer to have it as snack.
+While I prefer it with my portion of Rice and Dal, both Mehebub and Pasta prefer to have it as a snack.

-Though both the recipes calls for rava but the spices are a bit different.
+Though both the recipes call for rava but the spices are a bit different.
 Needless to say, flavors are different though both are equally good.